AdiOltean/llvm-project/mlir/rfc/rfc-graybox.md

-non-dereferencing uses of that memref on an affine.graybox op just makes things like double buffering, data copy generation, etc. all bail out on those (just because it isn't polyhedrally analyzeable unless the graybox can be eliminated and you get a larger encompassing [*affine region*](#Terminology)) -- the same way they currently bail out on any call ops taking memrefs as arguments or return ops returning memrefs.
+non-dereferencing uses of that memref on an affine.graybox op just makes things like double buffering, data copy generation, etc. all bail out on those (just because it isn't polyhedrally analyzeable unless the graybox can be eliminated and you get a larger encompassing [*affine scope*](#Terminology)) -- the same way they currently bail out on any call ops taking memrefs as arguments or return ops returning memrefs.
 The same is true for memref dependence analysis: there isn't a way to represent dependences between an affine access and another one that is inside another graybox dominated by it - for all these purposes, the latter access is like one happening on a memref that has escaped at the graybox op boundary.
 With explicit capture of memref's, an affine graybox gets treated as any other op (for eg. like a 'call' op that takes memref as an operand), and so for an affine pass, you don't even have to know that the affine.graybox exists, and one won't even have to modify any of these passes. *walkAffine* will simply not walk their regions, and "operand uses" consistently have all that the affine pass needs for *every* op.

 The isolation of a graybox's region for polyhedral passes running from above is necessary (this is why it's not a white box), and to do so cleanly, explicitly